Important Notice

 • Your market rate value for that work is $7,500 (100 hours ร— $75)

-End Result: You get the exact same equity outcome as the simple version (market wage reinvestment + 150% bonus), but taxes are significantly reduced.
+End Result: You get the equivalent equity outcome as the simple version (market wage reinvestment + illustrative 120% bonus), but taxes are significantly reduced.

 ๐Ÿ“… How This Becomes A Paid Role